Simi23/szazharminchet-repozitorium/monitoring/zabbix-notification.md

 >You can manage when to send email under `Configuration\Actions\Trigger actions`.
 Create a new action or edit and enable the default.
 {.is-info}

+### Action page

+- **Name**: You can set up the name
+- **Conditions**: You can set up conditions when to do the opeartions.
+If you want you can set up more, and after you have at least two conditions, you can set the **Type of calculation** how to handle these conditions.
+- **Enabled**: You can enable or disable it.

+### Operations page

+- **Default operation step duration**: default 1h
+- **Operations**: There are 3 operations, you can set who, or which group to send the notificaiton, and with which media type to send the notification.